 Ready to wear

-That is why it is a good idea to keep only washed and ironed clothes in there.
+I think it is a great idea to keep only washed and ironed clothes in your closet.

 Unfortunately, there is a specific moment when the realization takes place in every person.
 My mom used to be after me for years to pull up my socks, but I was never inspired enough.
 I thank Allah for my moment which came years later, in 2008 when I moved abroad and I’m so much happier now.
 I realized that folding or putting a shirt back on the hanger, the moment I take it off doesn’t take more than a minute, but it makes all the difference.